A Ghost Story

 Billy and I went down the stairs towards his room, across from the downstairs half bathroom.
 We went into his room, and Bill pointed up to the ceiling above his bed.
 There was a massive bubble of ceiling that was drooping down right above where he slept.
 There was a bucket on his bed that caught the steady dripping water.

 "This morning."
 Bill said, walking over to the bed and adjusting the bucket slightly.
 "I talked to Ted, he said he'd come by and fix it."
 Ted was our landlord.
 "But Clyde," he said, facing me.
 "I keep having these crazy dreams.
 I knew that this was going to happen."

 "Yeah?"
 I said.
 (Please don't say that a girl is in them.
 Please no.)

 "Each night they get more and more intense, they get longer.
 There's this girl in them," My breath stopped, my heart caught in my chest.
 Damn it.
 I was hoping he wouldn't say it.

 "Last night," Billy continued. "she told me it was going to rain, and suddenly, I wake up and there's all this water pouring from the ceiling onto my face."

 "That is strange," I said.
 "But sometimes dreams do that.
 Like you're swimming in the ocean, the water's all warm, and then you piss yourself."
-I tried to make him laugh, but he didn't.
+I tried to make Bill laugh, but he didn't.
 The joke had fallen flat.
 His expression didn't change.
 "Clyde," he said.
 "The girl in my dreams is in love with me.
 She told me that.
 She said she wants me."

 A quick and searing pang of jealousy ripped through my stomach.
 I thought that I was the only one who knew about Jolene.
 I thought of her mouth, how cold it was inside there, like an ice cave, but how sensual she was.
-I thought how much I wanted to fuck her.
+I thought about how much I wanted to fuck her.
 But she was into my roommate, apparently.